Sarjamda: Jamshedpur Urban Agglomeration

 With its recognition as an industrial town as early as the 1911 census, Jamshedpur was set on the road of steady population growth, as large number of emigrants flocked in for work opportunities.
 While in the earlier decades the central nucleus grew, in the later decades towns around Jamshedpur grew rapidly.
 In 2011, Jamshedpur Urban Agglomeration included 13 urban centres, with a total population of 1.3 million people.
 However, in more recent years, Jamshedpur UA “has lacked the growth and development observed around other similar industrial towns in western and southern India.”

 Note: The map alongside presents the Jamshedpur Urban Agglomeration.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-According to the 2011 Census of India, Sarjamda had a total population of 23,788, of which 12,168 (51%) were males and 11,620 (49%) were females.
-Population in the age range 0-6 years was 3,329.
-The total number of literate persons in Sarjamda was 15,733 (76.90% of the population over 6 years).
+According to the 2011 Census, Sarijamda town had a total of 4,970 households and a population of 23,788, with 51.1% males and 48.9% females.
+The Scheduled Caste (SC) population comprised 5.8% (1,370) of the total, while the Scheduled Tribe (ST) population constituted 50% (11,894) of the population.
+Of the total population, 66.1% were literate, while 33.9% were illiterate.
+Population in the age range 0-6 years was 3,329, leaving this group the literate persons in Sarjamda was 15,733 (76.90% of the population over 6 years).